Komatsu D575A: Reasons for discontinuation

 As the orders slowed for the 575, orders for the 375s and 475 picked up, and it was the same staff on the assembly lines who built all three lines, so every time a 575 order did come in, they had to take men off other lines to build them.
 Therefore, these near custom orders for the D575s were also slowing production of their better selling machines.

 Around 2000, the price of coal decreased and therefore so did available money to purchase equipment.
 The launch of the updated A3 model of the D575A in 2001 was unfortunately timed.

 Between 2001 and 2007, only 11 machines were ordered and built.
 The 2008 financial crisis led to a decrease in orders.
 Between 2007 and 2011, no orders were recorded at all but Komatsu retained the drawings, parts, jigs and manufacturing moulds as it was still seen as their flagship model (their 'star of hope') and they still had hope that one day the orders would return.

 After many years without orders, the manufacturing plant in Osaka asked management what to do with the parts jigs and moulds that were taking up space.
 Many had become rusty and didn't work as well as they should have.
-Sadly the decision was made to discontinue the model and retire all manufacturing resources.
+The decision was made to discontinue the model and retire all manufacturing resources.

 Another consideration at the time was the cost to achieve the engine emissions required in the near future.
 It was quickly realized that the development costs to meet emissions standards on a global scale was a major cost consideration.
 The market was declining thus the costs would be assigned to fewer units to share the load of the cost.
 If the market had stabilized in the early 2000's, or even grown, Komatsu may have continued to develop the D575A.